aidoanto/portfolio/content/community-management/index.md

 draft: false
 title: 🏠 What I Learned Building the RØDE Community
 ---
- > [!important]
-> "Hi!
+ > [!Hi] Hi!
 I'm Aidan.
-I wrote this case study to reflect on my first year working on RØDE's online community.
+> "I wrote this case study to reflect on my first year working on RØDE's online community.
 I also wrote it to share with my network.
 There is a lot of stuff here.
 You don't need to read it all.
 Promise!"
 >
 > Info on this page is private – please don't share with anyone else without asking first.
 >